 There is an increasing connection between migraines and Meniere’s disease.
 Meniere’s disease is a disorder of the inner ear characterized by episodic fullness, tinnitus (ringing), hearing loss, and vertigo whose cause is not understood.

 While the average number of people in the U.S. that suffer from migraines is 13%, the prevalence of migraines in patients with Meniere’s disease is 56%, and the prevalence of migraine in patients with bilateral Meniere’s disease is 85%.

 Headaches and Vertigo

 25% of people who suffer from migraines experience vertigo along with their other headache symptoms.
-In many patients, vertigo is the main feature of their migraine.
+In many patients, vertigo is the main feature of their migraines.

-Most head ache sufferers have a lifelong history of motion sickness and can relate a history of motion intolerance that includes car-sickness, sea-sickness, or an inability to tolerate amusement park rides.
-A new onset of motion intolerance in an adult is more commonly associated with migraine activity than any other vestibular disorder.
+Most headache sufferers have a lifelong history of motion sickness and can relate a history of motion intolerance that includes car sickness, seasickness, or an inability to tolerate amusement park rides.
+New onset of motion intolerance in an adult is more commonly associated with migraine activity than any other vestibular disorder.

 Headaches and Ear Pain

 Up to 40% of headache sufferers report sharp ear pains which last only seconds.
 These may occur infrequently or spontaneously between headaches.
 Ear pain has many causes, including infections or eustachian tube problems in the ear, TMJ, and referred pain from the extensive lining of the throat.